wesbos/es6-articles/23 - The for of Loop in Action.md

 Now that is a special word and it's going to be in kind of an array-ish format where it will give us all of the actual arguments.

 That arguments is now what looks to be an array, it's not exactly an array of everything that got passed in.
-Why I'm so bent up on saying it's array-ish is because if you open it up in your console, you'll see a couple of things right here.
+The reason I'm so bent up on saying it's array-ish is because if you open it up in your console, you'll see a couple of things right here.
 First of all, the `prototype` is not `array`.

 If you `console.log` a regular array and open it up in the console, you'll see that the `prototype` is `array`, and all the crazy array methods that we're used to, like `map` and `push` and everything we could possibly want, right?
 Because that has built up a proper array.